manyu90/Automatic_HTML_reports/README.md

 # Automatic_HTML_reports using Jinja2

 ## Use Jinja2 templating to auto generate a static site given a template.
-This demonstrates the general layout
+This is useful when you have to report a large number of results of separate experiments, each of which can be represented in a general fixed template of results we wish to display

 All templates and html that is embedded must be kept in the templates folder.
 The template file is usually called **index.html** .
 There is also a .html table called *df_info.html* which is insered into the template (I generated the table from a pandas dataframe (convert to html feature of the df))